knative/func/docs/reference/func_build.md

 	By default building is handled automatically when deploying (see the deploy subcommand).
-However, sometimes it is useful to build a function container outside of this normal deployment process, for example for testing or during composition when integrationg with other systems.
+However, sometimes it is useful to build a function container outside of this normal deployment process, for example for testing or during composition when integrating with other systems.
 Additionally, the container can be pushed to the configured registry using the --push option.

 	When building a function for the first time, either a registry or explicit